cosconatilab/PyRMD/README.md

 ```
 Follow the instructions appearing on the terminal until the environment installation is complete.

-Adjust the `configuration_file.ini` with a text editor according to your preferences.To use PyRMD, activate the `pyrmd` conda environment:
+Adjust the `configuration_file.ini` with a text editor according to your preferences.
+To use PyRMD, activate the `pyrmd` conda environment:
 ```bash
 conda activate pyrmd
 ```